mayabayati/Bookmarker/README.md

 # Bookmarker
-It has been developed using Bootstrap and JavaScript and it helps users to bookmark their favorite websites and keep a record of the URLs!
+It has been developed using Bootstrap and JavaScript.
+It is used for bookmarking favorite websites.